 Peas prefer a fertile, sandy loam that drains well, but will tolerate most soils except heavy, impermeable clay.
 Work in plenty of compost to keep the soil friable.
 A pH level of 6.0-7.5 is preferred.
 Where soil is very acidic, apply dolomite or agricultural lime.
 If you've never grown peas before, why not try a bed of the early bush types, like 'Spring' or 'Burpeeana Early' garden peas or 'Sugar Bon' snap peas?
 If you have limited garden space, plant 'Alderman' heirloom garden peas or 'Super Sugar' snap peas on a trellis or fence.
 This way you can get maximum yields using only a few square feet of garden space.

-The pea is one of the oldest cultivated vegetables in the world.
+The green pea is one of the oldest cultivated vegetables in the world.
 Although its origin is obscured in history, peas were found in excavations in Switzerland dating to the Bronze Age and in an Egyptian tomb at Thebes.
 Peas were popular with the ancient Greeks and Romans.
 In fact, the word 'peas' is a derivation of the Latin 'pisum.'
 The Anglo-Saxon word for peas was 'pise' or 'pease' as in the nursery rhyme, 'pease porridge hot, pease porridge cold.'

 Peas were originally grown for their dry seeds, in fact, for centuries people thought 'green' peas were poisonous!
 Fresh-shelled green peas are not mentioned in history until after the Norman Conquest of England.
 By the end of the 16th century, peas were being perfected in Germany, Belgium, and England.